iExecBlockchainComputing/iexec-dapps-registry/README.md

 clic on this button to create a Pull Request (from your **forked v5 branch** TO **iexec-dapps-registry v5 branch**):

 [![github pull request](./github-pr.png)](https://github.com/iExecBlockchainComputing/iexec-dapps-registry/compare)

+One last thing... it will be helpfull if you provide the taskid of a successfully executed task in the comments!

 **We'll review you Dapp and if it meets all the above criteria, it will be added to the iExec Dapp Regsitry!**